 Either way, you don’t want to see an empty feed.
 Encourage students to ask inquiry questions, as well as specific ones related to lessons, presentations, homework and more.

-This can be especially beneficial for introverts, who may not be comfortable asking questions in front of the class.
+This use of technology can be especially beneficial for introverts, who may not be comfortable asking questions in front of the class.

 15. Study, Review and Critique Content on Web Pages